smart-edge-open/specs/doc/enhanced-platform-awareness/openness-rmd.md

 # Run it
 pqos
 ```
-If the PQOS tool is failing to start, download this tool
+If the PQOS tool fails to start, download the following tool:
 ```bash
 git clone https://github.com/opcm/pcm.git
 make install
 pcm	# run it for a second, then ctrl-c
 ```
 After you start and stop pcm, you should be able to run the pqos tool without a further problem.
 Look especially at the cores your pods got assigned.
-The LLC column (last level cache / L3 cache) should change after you run the stress-ng commands below.
+The LLC column (last level cache / L3 cache) should change after you run the `stress-ng` commands below.

 ### Starting the stress-ng command on the prepared pods
 Pod1